LinuxBeaver/GEGL-GIMP-PLUGIN_Starburst/README.md

 If you have an older version of gegl you may need to copy to `~/.local/share/gegl-0.3/plug-ins` instead (on Ubuntu 18.04 for example).

+BEAVER RECOMMENDS YOU USE A MODERN VERSION OF GEGL.
+NO GUARANTEE DATED VERSIONS OF GIMP WILL WORK WITH THIS PLUGIN

 ### Windows